urain/S.C.O.T./readme.md

 gallog.co, or erkul.games haven't updated their items yet; but for the most part those sites are the goto resources.
 This script is down and dirty (i.e. has a lot of errors but it gets the job done.
 It also requires a tool called unp4k(https://github.com/dolkensp/unp4k).

+## Star Kill
+Simple batch script to kill all instances of Star Citizen, remove the shaders directory (which is what often causes issues with the game), and restarts the client.
+Using this while the game is running will often allow you to get the "Recover Instance" prompt upon logging back in.